jesuusss18/jesuusss18/README.md

 - Web Development: HTML, CSS, JavaScript
 - Databases: SQL,
 - Tools: Git, GitHub, VS Code

+## Learning Goals & Projects 🎯

+- Learning advanced Data Structures and Algorithms
+- Exploring Data Analysis and Machine Learning
+- Working on a personal project: a small web app to show my review
+- Planning to contribute to open-source projects in the future
+- Planning to complete Google Courses

 <!--
 **jesuusss18/jesuusss18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.